Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 What does this mean for React's long-running dominance, should they continue to refuse adding Signals?
 Let me know in the comments.

-_Stay tuned for a follow-up article, where we will build our own homemade Signals!_
+_Stay tuned for a follow-up article, where we will build our own homemade Signal!
+It will give us a better understanding why effects are so central._